xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 episodes from the next week are included after this week's episodes for each day.

-A list of required IDs in script-NextAired-TVGuide2.xml, which is selected if the user has selected the new, Today-week guide:
+A list of required IDs in script-NextAired-TVGuide2.xml, which is used if the user has selected the new, Today-week guide:

 200 - container / shows aired Yesterday
-201 - container / shows aired Today
+201 - container / shows airing Today
-202 - container / shows aired Today+1
+202 - container / shows airing Today+1
-203 - container / shows aired Today+2
+203 - container / shows airing Today+2
-204 - container / shows aired Today+3
+204 - container / shows airing Today+3
-205 - container / shows aired Today+4
+205 - container / shows airing Today+4
-206 - container / shows aired Today+5
+206 - container / shows airing Today+5
-207 - container / shows aired Today+6
+207 - container / shows airing Today+6
-208 - container / shows aired Today+7
+208 - container / shows airing Today+7
-209 - container / shows aired Today+8
+209 - container / shows airing Today+8
-210 - container / shows aired Today+9
+210 - container / shows airing Today+9
-211 - container / shows aired Today+10
+211 - container / shows airing Today+10
-212 - container / shows aired Today+11
+212 - container / shows airing Today+11
-213 - container / shows aired Today+12
+213 - container / shows airing Today+12
-214 - container / shows aired Today+13
+214 - container / shows airing Today+13
-215 - container / shows aired Today+14
+215 - container / shows airing Today+14
 8 - in case all the containers above are empty, we set focus to this ID.

 If the user chooses to include fewer than the full 15 upcoming days (including